 How to Explain a Demotion in a Job Interview

-If you've made any obvious steps down the career ladder, whether in title or role, you should be prepared for your potential employer to ask about the demotion during your interview.
+If you've taken any obvious steps down the career ladder, whether in title or role, you should be prepared for your potential employer to ask about the demotion during your interview.
 While this doesn't have to be a deal-breaker for the position, you should try to frame that transition in the least damaging way possible.